5 minute readData Center Third-Party Maintenance: 3 Metrics to Know When It’s Right For You

 Metric to Track: Number of assets to replace, refresh, or decommission over the next 24 months

 TPM can help you cover these assets that will all too soon be replaced, and extend the life of your server, storage, and networking hardware.
 Savings can be 50% or more on hardware upgrades and support, giving you the extra funds to reinvest in people, projects, and resources that drive business value.

 Managing these metrics proactively can be done in a spreadsheet or by your IT administrative team, but it’s not fun and it takes real effort.

-To make it easy, Owlytica (formerly RTAM), Reliant’s Maintenance Management platform, keeps track of all of these metrics for you: EOL, EOSL, and planning dates, and with the new API, your team can import your software updates for one consolidated view.
+To make it easy the Reliant Technology Maintenance Platform, keeps track of all of these metrics for you: EOL, EOSL, and planning dates, and with the new API, your team can import your software updates for one consolidated view.

 If you’d like to learn more about the Reliant Technology Maintenance Platform, and your options to upgrade, support, and extend the life of your hardware, connect with us at Reliant today.Get More Info...

 Subscribe to our newsletter for blog, End-of-Life (EOL/EOSL) dates, and data center news and information.